 Like I mentioned earlier, this plan is designed to run 20 weeks and starts out by utilizing the run-walk method.

 You’ll see that I’ve added strength training and cross-training days to this plan.
-These are not a mere recommendation, but as a true part of the plan.
+These are not a mere recommendation, but a true part of the plan.

 Running without the other two pieces makes it harder to make progress and often ensures injuries.